paulgovan/ReliaLearnR/ReadMe.md

 ## Motivation

-Life data analysis is the study of how things function over time, from machines to people.
-Although many learning resources exist, most reference proprietary software, which may be expensive and inaccessible to students or those new to the field. `WeibullR.learnr` is an open-source alternative, introducing basic concepts and tools for life data analysis using R.
+Life data analysis is the study of how systems function over time, from machines to people.
+While various learning resources exist, many rely on proprietary software that can be inaccessible to students and early-career professionals.

+`WeibullR.learnr` [@WeibullRlearnr] is an open-source collection of interactive learning modules, exercises, and functions designed for introductory life data analysis.
+The primary goal of this project is to introduce fundamental concepts while providing an open-source alternative for analyzing life data.

 ## Installation Instructions